Step 1: Form a team

 An appraiser must be 18 years old or older, and should not be the team manager.
 Since the appraiser will be appraising another team's performance (not your team), some parents might not want to volunteer since they will be unable to see their child perform.
 However, there are many good candidates including teachers, grand parents, neighbors, aunts, uncles, cousins, co-workers or college students.
 Many times, once someone appraises at a tournament, they will come back year after year...because it's really fun!

 Teams will not be able to complete registration until their appraiser has completed registration on the Texas DI website.
-Credits will be awarded, up to $100, for teams providing more than 1 appraiser.
+A $50 Credit will be awarded for each extra appraiser, up to $100, for teams providing more than 1 appraiser.

 Step 4: DO DI!